top of page

 Presentation1.png

-AUXETIC STENT PRESERVES INFLOW IN ANIMAL STUDY
+AUXETIC STENT PREVENTS STENT-ADJACENT STENOSIS (SAS) IN ANIMAL STUDY

 March 2023

 Animal study with 3 month survival presented at the 2023 SIR Annual Scientific Meeting demonstrates preserved inflow after placement of auxetic venous stent.
-This study provides in vivo proof of concept of the ability of an auxetic venous stent to prevent inflow narrowing by counteracting the Poisson effect.
+This study provides in vivo proof of concept of the ability of an auxetic venous stent to prevent by counteracting the Poisson effect.

 Screen Shot 2022-04-09 at 10.32_edited.png

-POISSON EFFECT IMPACTS FLOW PARAMETER DIRECTLY LINKED WITH PATIENT OUTCOMES
+STENT-ADJACENT STENOSIS (SAS) IMPACTS FLOW PARAMETER DIRECTLY LINKED WITH PATIENT OUTCOMES

 March 2022